SidOfc/mkdx/README.md

 The latest changes will be visible in this list.
 See [CHANGELOG.md](CHANGELOG.md) for older changes.

+## 15-04-2018 VERSION 1.4.2

+- [Convert CSV to table](#convert-csv-to-table) now also supports quoted CSV and TSV data

 ## 08-04-2018 VERSION 1.4.1

 - [Dead link detection](#dead-link-detection) will now also scan any `href=""` attribute content.